Materials Needed For The Job

-that difficult.We thought we'd write a page on this subject so that we would be able to help everyone out there
+difficult.We thought we'd write a page on this subject so that we would be able to help everyone out there better polish

 First things first.

-contaminants.
-The contaminants have to be removed in order for the polish to come into direct contact with the
+have to be removed in order for the polish to come into direct contact with the paint surface.

-the power of touch and feel.
-The first thing you need to do is to take the back of your hand and run it along the
+power of touch and feel.
+The first thing you need to do is to take the back of your hand and run it along the surface of

 Is it smooth, or does it feel like sand paper?